hcancelik/pr-approval-tracker/README.md

 # Pull Request Review Approval Tracker

-This action will label open PRs with the count of approved reviews for quick referencing.
+This action will label PRs with the count of approved reviews for quick referencing.

 # Usage